 - Email receipts.
 The option to email customer receipts rather than giving printed receipts to customers.

 - Receipt printer.
 The option to physically print a receipt.
-Normally done on heat-sensitive receipt rolls.
+It is normally done on heat-sensitive receipt rolls.

 - Terminal location.
 The ability to store the GPS location (address) of where the transaction took place.